clojurewerkz/cassaforte.docs/articles/getting_started.md

 ## Installing Cassandra

 Cassandra installation procedure depends on your operating system.

-See [Installing and Configuring Cassandra](https://academy.datastax.com/courses/installing-and-configuring-cassandra) in DataStax Academy.
+### OS X

 In order to install Cassandra on Mac OS X (with [homebrew](http://brew.sh/)), run: